 - At work, do my opinions seem to count?

 - Does the mission/purpose of the company make me feel my job is important?

 - Are my co-workers committed to doing quality work?

 - Do I have a best friend at work?

 That is when we started looking into ways to address these key requirements.
 We thought we were doing it through our standard talent management practices but it was not timely enough.
 As well, leadership at all levels were not always available or present to observe the great things people did every day that were in alignment with corporate goals and objectives.
 But our team members were.

-So we created a system that would be fun and timely to allow everyone to acknowledge anyone for doing something meaningful on personal or corporate level.
-It could be a simple gesture or act that helps build a cohesive team, camaraderie and friendship or it could be an competency, accomplishment or success that helped us reach our corporate objectives and goals.
+So we created a system that would be fun and timely to allow everyone to acknowledge anyone for doing something meaningful on a personal or corporate level.
+It could be a simple gesture or act that helps build a cohesive team, camaraderie and friendship or it could be a competency, accomplishment or success that helped us reach our corporate objectives and goals.

 Kudos became that system.
 We first built it for ourselves after looking for something that would meet our needs.
 Then friends, partners and clients who saw the system asked if they could use it.
-Apparently they had the same challenges and concerns.
+Apparently, they had the same challenges and concerns.
 So we worked on the system to commercialize it for anyone that believes that great success can only be achieved with a truly engaged team.

-In this Blog we will share insights and ideas, opinions and resources we hope you find useful as you strive to build a great company that attracts and retains the very best talent.
-And of course we hope that you find Kudos to be an easy to use and effective tool that will help you address the 12 core elements needed to attract, focus and engage your most valuable assets, your team.
+In this Blog, we will share insights and ideas, opinions and resources we hope you find useful as you strive to build a great company that attracts and retains the very best talent.
+And of course, we hope that you find Kudos to be an easy to use and effective tool that will help you address the 12 core elements needed to attract, focus and engage your most valuable assets, your team.